wesleyem/th57/AERO.md

  > stabilized

-180. The \_\_\_ which enable the pilot to \_\_\_ RPM during autorotative flight pro-autorotative force... increase
+180. The \_\_\_ which enable the pilot to \_\_\_ RPM during autorotative flight

+ > pro-autorotative force... increase

+ > 11-18

-181. Anti autorotative forces-will cause the rotor system to decelerate
+181. Anti autorotative forces-will cause the rotor system to

+ > decelerate

+ > 11-17

 182. When transitioning into forward flight the aircraft will settle because of ground vortex

+ > 10-21

-183. When first transitioning to forward flight, \_\_\_ power may be required because of the effect of \_\_\_ more....ground effect
+183. When first transitioning to forward flight, \_\_\_ power may be required because of the effect of \_\_\_

+ > more....ground effect

-184. What is the self-induced rotation of a rotor system in unpowered flightautorotation
+184. What is the self-induced rotation of a rotor system in unpowered flight

+ > autorotation

-185. Ground effect is caused by-decrease in induced flow and wing tip vortex
+185. Ground effect is caused by

+ > decrease in induced flow and wing tip vortex

+ > 9-10

 186. Geometric imbalance is alleviated in a rigid rotor head by bending of the rotor head

+ > 4-14

 187. Which of the following statments is characteristic of geometric imbalance in the semirigid rotor system.

-Is nearly eliminated by aligning the blade's center of mass with the centerline of the flapping hinge
+ > Is nearly eliminated by aligning the blade's center of mass with the centerline of the flapping hinge

+ > 4-13

-188. The internal vibration as a rotor system goes into forward flight (at approximately 10-15 knots) is caused by transverse flow
+188. The internal vibration as a rotor system goes into forward flight (at approximately 10-15 knots) is caused by

+ > transverse flow

+ > 10-16

-189. Less than optimum airspeed during autorotative flight will have which of the following results increased rate of descent
+189. Less than optimum airspeed during autorotative flight will have which of the following results

+ > increased rate of descent

+ > 11-12

-190. When flying at low altitude, high speed, succesful transition to a safe autorotation is unlikely due to pilot reaction time
+190. When flying at low altitude, high speed, succesful transition to a safe autorotation is unlikely due to

+ > pilot reaction time

+ > 11-33

-191. Flying in the shaded portions of the height velocity diagram is not recommended in case of engine failure
+191. Flying in the shaded portions of the height velocity diagram

+ > is not recommended in case of engine failure

+ > 11-32

 192. During the flare at the end of an autorotation, the \_\_\_ flow vector \_\_\_.
-The resulting increase in angle of attack creates more lift.induced...increases
+The resulting increase in angle of attack creates more lift

+ > induced...increases

+ > 11-30

-193. An autorotative flare will increase rotor RPM and decrease A/S and decrease rate of descent
+193. An autorotative flare will increase rotor RPM and

+ > decrease A/S and decrease rate of descent

+ > 11-30

-194. Which of the following statements is true concerning in-plane drag Anti-autorotative force in unpowered flight
+194. Which of the following statements is true concerning in-plane drag

+ > Anti-autorotative force in unpowered flight

-195. Anti autorotative force \_\_\_ when the pilot \_\_\_ the collective in autorotative flight increase....raises
+195. Anti autorotative force \_\_\_ when the pilot \_\_\_ the collective in autorotative flight

+ > increase....raises

+ > 11-17 & 11-30

-196. Succesfull autorotative entry does not include which of the following requirements Up collective to slow rate of descent
+196. Succesful autorotative entry does not include which of the following requirements

+ > Up collective to slow rate of descent

+ > 11-23

-197. In unpowered flight, the \_\_\_ is reversedinduced flow
+197. In unpowered flight, the \_\_\_ is reversed

+ > induced flow

+ > 11-15

-198. During unpowered flight, which of the following vectors is reversed induced flow
+198. During unpowered flight, which of the following vectors is reversed

+ > induced flow

+ > 11-15

-199. If the resultant aero forces vector of a blade element is forward of the vertical, then the blade element is pro-autorotative
+199. If the resultant aero forces vector of a blade element is forward of the vertical, then the blade element is

+ > pro-autorotative

+ > 11-19

-200. When does the vortex ring state take place when a/c settles into its own downwash and rotor vertices
+200. When does the vortex ring state take place

+ > when a/c settles into its own downwash and rotor vertices

-201. if vibrations and loss of control response occurs during a steep approach of less than 40 knots and rate of descent greater than 800 fpm, the helo is probably entering a vortex ring state condition
+201. if vibrations and loss of control response occurs during a steep approach of less than 40 knots and rate of descent greater than 800 fpm, the helo is probably

+ > entering a vortex ring state condition

-202. Concerning the height-velocity diagram, what conditions should be avoided hovering out of ground effect below 100ft.
+202. Concerning the height-velocity diagram, what conditions should be avoided

+ > hovering out of ground effect below 100ft.

-203. In forward flight, retreating blade stall causes a nose up pitching moment because of phase lag action on the stalled sector of the rotter diameter
+203. In forward flight, retreating blade stall causes a nose up pitching moment because of

+ > phase lag action on the stalled sector of the rotor diameter

+ > 10-24

 204. The increased angle of attack, on the retreating blade at high forward airspeed may cause blade stall

+ > 10-24

-205. During an autorotation, the inner section of the rotor system will be \_\_\_ due to the \_\_\_ stalled.... excessive angle of attack
+205. During an autorotation, the inner section of the rotor system will be \_\_\_ due to the \_\_\_

+ > stalled.... excessive angle of attack

-206. Two factors that affect autorotative rate of descent are airspeed and rotor RPM
+206. Two factors that affect autorotative rate of descent are

+ > airspeed and rotor RPM

-207. During autorotation rotor speeds below optimum RPM will cause a increase in rate of descent.
+207. During autorotation rotor speeds below optimum RPM

+ > will cause a increase in rate of descent.

+ > 11-27

-208. During the transition to unpowred flight, \_\_\_ maintains rotor speed until induced flow is fully reversed inertia
+208. During the transition to unpowred flight, \_\_\_ maintains rotor speed until induced flow is fully reversed

+ > inertia

+ > 11-24

-209. IOT transition from powered to unpowered flight you must do which , if any, of the following actions reduce inplane drag, reverse induced flow, regain and maintain RPM
+209. IOT transition from powered to unpowered flight you must do which , if any, of the following actions

+ > reduce inplane drag, reverse induced flow, regain and maintain RPM

+ > 11-16

-210. The constant RPM of a rotor system in autorotation will stabilize at a constant value when which of the following actions take place pro-autorotative forces are equal to the anti-autorotative forces
+210. The constant RPM of a rotor system in autorotation will stabilize at a constant value when which of the following actions take place

+ > pro-autorotative forces are equal to the anti-autorotative forces

+ >

-211. An increased induced flow occuring at low rotor heights and approximately 15 knots is ground vortex
+211. An increased induced flow occuring at low rotor heights and approximately 15 knots is

+ > ground vortex

-212. An undesirable structural twisting of the main rotor blade at or near the speed of sound could occur because of -compressibility
+212. An undesirable structural twisting of the main rotor blade at or near the speed of sound could occur because of
+ > compressibility

-213. Recovery from compressibility may include the following steps decrease Nr, decrease airspeed, decrease DA
+213. Recovery from compressibility may include the following steps

+ > decrease Nr, decrease airspeed, decrease DA

 214. \_\_\_ frequency vibrations can be caused by a loose aircraft component vibrating sympathetically with the rotor system.

-Medium
+ > Medium

-215. Which of the following may contribute to the rolling tendency during dynamic rollover increased collective
+215. Which of the following may contribute to the rolling tendency during dynamic rollover

+ > increased collective

-216. Which, if any, of the following actions is the most effective way to stop a rolling motion and prevent dynamic rollover a smooth moderate collective reduction
+216. Which, if any, of the following actions is the most effective way to stop a rolling motion and prevent dynamic rollover

+ > a smooth moderate collective reduction

-217. Which of the folling actions contribute to mast bumping -Low G maneuvers
+217. Which of the folling actions contribute to mast bumping
+ > -Low G maneuvers

 218. If settling is encountered, with a reduced airspeed at maximum power, what should be regained to insure level flight

-Maximu endurance airspeed
+ > Maximu endurance airspeed

-219. What is ground resonance -Destructive vibrations
+219. What is ground resonance

+ > Destructive vibrations

-220. A destructive vibration in the rotor system when the aircraft is in contact with the ground is ground resonance
+220. A destructive vibration in the rotor system when the aircraft is in contact with the ground is

+ > ground resonance

-221. In the event of vortex ring state the pilot should apply slight down collective and forward cyclic
+221. In the event of vortex ring state the pilot should apply

+ > slight down collective and forward cyclic

 222. With the cockpit indication of increased rate of descent, high Ng, high TOT, decaying Nr, the pilot is experiencing

-Power required exceeding power available
+ > Power required exceeding power available

-223. When experiencing Pr&lt;Pa, among the cockpit indications are high Ng and decaying Nr.A
+223. When experiencing Pr&lt;Pa, among the cockpit indications are

+ > high Ng and decaying Nr.A